yearn/yearn-exporter/readme.md

 - Etherscan API key

 To run treasury.py, you will need:
-- Environment variable `MORALIS_TOKEN` set to your Moralis API Key
+- Environment variable `MORALIS_KEY` set to your Moralis API Key

 ## Usage